kantzz-GitHub/TasteCraft-iOS/README.md

 - Vishweshwaran Ravi (1170091)

 ## Features

 - Users can search for various recipes using keywords(ingredient name)
 - Users can save the recipes they like to a separate "Saved" screen
 - Users can create a recipe of their own
-- Users can ask for some suggestions in a separate chat screen from AI (ChatGPT)
+- Users can ask for some suggestions in a separate chat screen from AI
 - Users can "run" the cooking process by selecting the recipe
 - Users can set the timer for various stages of cooking process while "running" the recipe and can receive the notification from the app when the timer is up